Gideon Byamugisha

 Reverend Canon Gideon Byamugisha (born 1959) is an Anglican priest in Uganda with a parish outside of Kampala.
 In 1992, he became the first religious leader in Africa to publicly announce that he was HIV positive.
 In 2009, Byamugisha received the 26th annual Niwano Peace Prize "in recognition of his work to uphold the dignity and human rights of people living with HIV/AIDS".

-Byamugisha co-founded the African Network of Religious Leaders Living with and Personally Affected HIV and Aids (ANERELA+) in February 2002, and in 2006 started a shelter for orphans of AIDS victims.
+Byamugisha co-founded the African Network of Religious Leaders Living with and Personally Affected HIV and Aids (ANERELA+) in February 2002, and in 2006 started a shelter for orphans whose parents died from AIDS.
 He lives with his wife and three HIV negative children.

 Early life

 Byamugisha is from Kigezi, near the Ugandan border with Rwanda, the eldest of fourteen children.
 He was a history and geography teacher, as well as a deputy headmaster, before beginning his theology studies in his twenties.
 He was most interested in the philosophy of religion.

-In 1990, Byamugisha's his first wife Kellen gave birth to his daughter, Patience, and both parents had been accepted to study at graduate programs in Britain.
+In 1990, Byamugisha's first wife Kellen gave birth to his daughter, Patience, and both parents had been accepted to study at graduate programs in Britain.
 These plans changed when Kellen developed chest pains in April 1991, dying a week later.
 Six months later, Byamugisha learned that his wife had died of AIDS.

 Byamugisha does not know where he contracted the virus.
 He and his wife were not tested before their marriage, and in 1988 he had been in a serious bicycling accident which required injections and a blood transfusion at a time when medical supplies and blood were not routinely screened for HIV.

 Coping with HIV

 Although there was a possibility that he would lose his job because of the stigma associated with AIDS, Byamugisha decided to tell the principal of the college he worked at and other staff members about his condition.
 Although they were supportive of him, they asked him not to tell others.
 He began telling his students, and then other members of his church.
-He considers this to have been a risky choice, as community members often worried that this would harm the image of the church.
+He considers this to have been a risky choice, as community members were often worried that this would harm the image of the church.

 Byamugisha claims that he never felt guilty about his status.
 "The only regret I have is that I lacked information.
 I have all this education—two degrees, one first class—but I failed a HIV test."
 However, in 1996 he fell ill and lost 40 pounds because he had no access to antiretroviral drugs (ARVs).
 Told that he would only live 6 months without ARVs, the bishop of Kampala used the church network to find two donors (an American and a Singaporean) who began sending him the drugs in 1997.